3 Days in Viña del Mar: An Active Traveler’s Guide + Itinerary

 Day 1: Coastal landmarks walk + sunset

-Best photo move: Do Reloj de Flores with brighter sunlight (saturated colors)
+Best photo move: Do Reloj de Flores (Flower Clock) in the afternoon for brighter sunlight + saturated colors.

 Early afternoon: Arrive + check-in